Are you ready to move Nevada Forward?

 This program is designed to recruit and retain a highly-prepared teacher workforce to work in urban schools.
 The program utilizes culturally sustaining pedagogies in a fast-track, high-quality pathway for those with a bachelors degree to earn a Master of Arts in Teaching and complete qualifications for teacher licensure in a single year.

 Another benefit?
 Funding from CCSD will support 100% of the cost of completing the A-ARL Master of Arts in Teaching program.
 The College of Education is also building a network of support committed to your success.

 Is UNLV’s Secondary AARL program right for you?

 If you answer YES to ALL of these questions, this program may be a good fit.

 *NOTE: Course sequencing is subject to change.
 These sequences are to be used as examples only.

 Don’t have a bachelor’s degree?
 No worries!
-We have another program to help you achieve your goals.
+Our bachelor’s degree program (PPP) may help you achieve your goals.
 Click here for more information.